 These Blueberry Oatmeal Muffins have the best texture.
+They're hearty, wholesome, and are the most delicious way to start your day.
 Made with sweet blueberries, oats, and a hint of lemon flavours, they are a fluffy muffin recipe for the season.

-These muffins are simple and come together with no electric mixer.
-They have the perfect texture thanks to the oats and stay moist for days.
+These muffins are simple to make and come together easily with no electric mixer required.
+Thanks to the oats, they have the perfect texture and stay moist for days!

 The combination of sweet blueberries and tangy lemon is one of my favourites.
 It makes me really happy that the warmer weather is finally here!